 Diverse On-the-Job Experiences

 With a vast array of skills at their disposal, Medical Assistants can explore different areas of medicine and discover what they are passionate about.
 Medical Assistants can perform many different tasks needed to keep the clinic or office open in addition to treating patients.
 Their versatility also ensures they will not be bored on the job because there is always something they can do.
-Additionally, the patients and what they are seeking to be treated for each day varies.
+Additionally, the patients and what they are seeking to be treated for each day vary.
 Every day on the job is different than the one before.

 An MA helps physicians run their offices, but they also provide patients with compassion and understanding while doing so.
 Like their fellow healthcare professionals, Medical Assistants take satisfaction in knowing they are helping patients and changing their lives for the better.

 Will it be easy?
 Nope.
 Worth it?
 Absolutely!
 The Allen School of Health Sciences Phoenix Campus offers the essential resources medical assisting students need to excel in the classroom, in their externships, and in the workforce to help care for patients.
-The Allen School of Health Sciences – Phoenix campus is offering virtual and in person campus tours for enrollment for our Medical Assistant program.
+The Allen School of Health Sciences – Phoenix campus is offering virtual and in-person campus tours for enrollment for our Medical Assistant program.
 Classes start soon.
 Contact the Allen School today!
 We cannot wait for you to become part of the Allen School family.
 Visit www.allenschool.edu to learn more. -Allen School